paultibe/Travellog/README.md

 - return the user's favourite destination based on the ratings in each category.
 - return the destination with the highest rating in a particular category

 Having three nationalities, I've travelled ever since I was a little kid.
-Travel has become a core part of my identity and is an expression of my curiosity and desire to get outside of my comfort zone.
-The diversity of human stories that I encounter while travelling is one of my greatest sources of inspiration.
-This project allowed me to apply my coding skills towards a program that I could actually use in the years to come, and that I could share with my friends and family as well.
+Throughout the years, travel has become a core part of my identity and is an expression of my curiosity and desire to get outside of my comfort zone.
+This project enabled me to apply my coding skills towards a program that I could actually use in the years to come, and that I could share with my friends and family as well.

 ## User Stories